muratkeremozcan/cctdd/ch03-HeaderBarBrand/HeaderBarBrand.md

 }
 ```

 We get two failures.
-One is a compiler warning about missing attribute, the other is the `react-router` being used without wrapping the component in a `Router` component (Red 5).
-This one is another component test error, regarding `react-router` hooks such as `useLocaton` that we get familiar with.
+One is a compiler warning about a missing attribute, the other is the `react-router` being used without wrapping the component in a `Router` component (Red 5).
+This one is another component test error we would like to get familiar with.

 ![NavLink-red1](../img/HeaderBarBrand-NavLink-red1.png)